GeniusPilot2016/NeoBleeper/docs/MANUAL.md

     This mod enables NeoBleeper to begin playback at a specified system time.
 It is designed for synchronizing multiple instances of NeoBleeper, particularly when using separate NBPML or BMM files for different sections of a composition.
 By configuring each instance to start at the same time, synchronized playback across instances can be achieved.

     Activating the mod opens a configuration window.
 This window allows users to input a target start time (hour, minute, second) based on the system clock.
 The current system time is displayed for reference.
 By default, the target time is set to one minute ahead of the current time, but this value can be adjusted manually.
 Users can also specify whether playback should begin from the beginning of the music or from the currently selected line in the music list.
-The program will execute the corresponding playback command (Play all or Play from selected line) when the target time is reached.
+The program will execute the corresponding playback command ("Play all or "Play from selected line) when the target time is reached.

     A control button is provided to initiate the waiting state.
-Once activated, the interface indicates that the program is waiting, and the button label changes to Stop waiting. If the program is not in a waiting state when the target time arrives, no playback will occur.
+Once activated, the interface indicates that the program is waiting, and the button label changes to "Stop waiting. If the program is not in a waiting state when the target time arrives, no playback will occur.

     The checkbox of "Synchronized Play" is unchecked window is closed.
 To reopen the window, Disabling this option will cancel any active waiting state.